Protecting Ontario means investing in what we hold in common.

 2024Present

-Private agency spending grows; majority of hospitals in deficit
+Private agency spending grows; many hospitals and related institutions in deficit

 2025